rwblickhan/astro-rwblickhan.org/src/content/misc/quotes.md

 > I don’t think she knows I’m there.
 She’s going now.
 She’s leaving the room.
 She’s gone.

 - *Lake Mungo* (2008)

+> I love you, Scott.
+And I run away from the thing that I love.
+But what I've done in the past doesn't have to define me.
+Help me keep remembering that, okay?

+- *Scott Pilgrim Takes Off* (2023)

 ## From Games